aureliefomum/instagram-home-page/README.md

 <h3>Completed as part of the Spread FullStack Development Bootcamp on the <strong> <a href="https://web.digitalinnovation.one/home"> DIGITAL INNOVATION ONE (DIO) Platform  </a></strong> </h3>

 <h4>What I learned</h4>
-How to use flexbox to style and organize components of a web page.
+How to use flexbox to style and organize the components of a web page.